abel-research/ampscan/docs/CONTRIBUTING.rst

 Before you contribute to the repo, please discuss your prospective change with a member of the core team.
 We can be contacted via email, twitter or on GitHub.
 We want to ensure ampscan has a clear focus for the P&O community and can be used by those who are not software experts.

-We also have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in any interactions within the project.
+We also have a `code of conduct`_, please follow it in any interactions within the project.

+.. _code of conduct: CODE_OF_CONDUCT.html

 Reporting issues
 ----------------